Table of Contents

 As recently as on election day, two conservative states made history with their cannabis legalization measures.
 That means more than a third of the American population lives in the states where adult-use cannabis is legal.

 A poll by Fresh Gallup says that about 68% of Americans support the legalization of cannabis.
-Now more than any point in the past couple of decades, the country is more likely to support cannabis legalization.
+Now more than at any point in the past couple of decades, the country is more likely to support cannabis legalization.
 Although statistically, 68% this year is not that different from the 66% seen in the last year.
 This change in the political climate in the country may mean happy news for cannabis enthusiasts.

 On Thanksgiving weekend, Steny Hoyer, Democratic House Majority Leader announced that the floor vote for MORE Act.
 This means the end of prohibition of cannabis federally is scheduled for this week.